 - Dividends, share buybacks and bonuses – the PRA also released a statement on 31 March 2020, in which it welcomed the decision of the seven largest systemically important UK deposit-takers to suspend dividends and share buybacks until the end of 2020, and to cancel payments of any outstanding 2019 dividends in response to a request from the PRA.The PRA also expects the banks to not pay any cash bonuses to senior staff as a precautionary step in the current economic climate.
 On the same day, the PRA also wrote to UK insurers reminding them of their responsibility to carefully consider whether any distributions to shareholders or staff bonuses are prudent and consistent with their risk appetite and their importance in supporting the real economy.
 Correspondingly, on 8 April 2020, the PRA announced that some insurance companies have decided to pause dividends.
 These measures are in line with the recommendations of the European Systemic Risk Board (ESRB) on the restriction of distributions during COVID-19.
 On 28 July 2020, the PRA published a statement providing an update on dividend payments and shares buybacks.
 As the PRA regards distributions as an important and necessary part of the functioning of the banking system, it will undertake its assessment of firms’ distribution plans beyond the end of 2020 in Q4 2020.

-- Matching Adjustment – on 7 July 2020, the PRA published a statement to insurers on the application of the matching adjustment (MA) during the coronavirus pandemic.
+- Matching Adjustment – on 7 July 2020, the PRA published a statement to insurers on the application of the matching adjustment (MA) during the COVID-19 pandemic.
 While the PRA considers that the MA has functioned as intended, to ensure consistency in firms' interpretation of the PRA's policy it has provided some clarifications.
 The key areas discussed in the statement include: management of the MA portfolio, eligibility, MA calculation and reflection of the MA in solvency capital requirement.
+On 30 July 2020, the PRA published a consultation on ‘Solvency II: The PRA’s expectations for the work of external auditors on the matching adjustment’.
+The consultation seeks views on the draft changes to Supervisory Statement (SS) 11/16 ‘Solvency II: External audit of, and responsibilities of the governing body in relation to, the public disclosure requirement’.
+The consultation closed on 30 Octover 2020.
+On 15 December 2020, the PRA announced a delay to the proposed effective date of the draft changes to SS11/16.
+The PRA confirmed that any finalised approach will therefore not be effective for audits of the Solvency and Financial Condition Reports (SFCRs) with a 31 December 2020 reporting date.
+The delay takes into account feedback on the consultation, including in relation to the impact of COVID-19.

 - Regulatory reporting and disclosure amendments – on 23 March 2020, following on from recommendations by the European Insurance and Occupational Pensions Authority (EIOPA) (see our separate alert here), the PRA released a statement outlining the acceptable delays to regulatory reporting for UK insurers.
 In the statement, the PRA listed the acceptable delays to aspects of harmonised regulatory reporting and the PRA-owned regulatory reporting for the year-end after 31 December 2019 but before 1 April 2020.
 Further, on 2 April 2020, the PRA published a statement to outline its approach to regulatory reporting and Pillar 3 disclosures following the European Banking Authority's (EBA) statement on the same.
 The PRA listed the acceptable delays to CRR and BRRD reporting (which does not include information on liquidity coverage ratio, liquidity monitoring metrics and institutions' liability structure) and to PRA-owned regulatory reporting, where the original remittance deadlines fall on or before 31 May 2020.
 The PRA also provided guidance on using the old version of the Branch Return Template, funding plans of credit institutions, possible additional ad-hoc reporting on key prudential metrics and their flexibility in the publication timeline of firms' Pillar 3 disclosures.
 On 7 May 2020, the PRA correspondingly published a statement, consistent with the BoE's approach to stress testing, setting all Pillar 2A requirements as a nominal amount, instead of a percentage of total Risk Weighted Assets to alleviate unwarranted pressure.
 On 26 June 2020, the PRA published a statement updating their position in relation to regulatory reporting and disclosure amendments.
 As firms have adjusted to working during COVID-19, the PRA will expect on time submission for future regulatory reporting.
 The PRA will be flexible in its expectations of firms’ publication timeline for Pillar 3 disclosures that a firm would normally expect to make on or before Sunday 31 May 2020.
 On 28 July 2020, the PRA published a further statement on EBA Guidelines on reporting and disclosure of exposures subject to measures applied in response to COVID-19.
 The statement sets out how the EBA disclosure requirements are going to be implemented in the UK and how firms should submit their disclosures.